 KSBY-TV is on the air in Santa Barbara and San Luis Obispo counties along the Central Coast of California.
 Digital channel 6.1 provides NBC.
-Digital channel 6.2 (NSBY) provides The CW and digital channels 6.3, 6.4 and 6.5 carry LAFF, Court TV and Court TV Mystery networks respectively.
+Digital channel 6.2 (NSBY) provides The CW and digital channels 6.3, 6.4 and 6.5 carry Grit, Court TV and Newsy networks respectively.

 A UHF or all-channel antenna (VHF if you live in Santa Barbara) connected to a digital-to-analog converter box or to a digital-ready television is required to receive the new signal.
 If you are already set up to receive a digital broadcast all that is necessary is to re-scan channels on your converter box or television.